farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 ### Nested Scope:

-This is an example of a nested `scope`:
+This is an example of a nested scope:

 ```JavaScript
 1.  var teacher = "Kyle";